wolf-dagger/wolf-dagger/README.md

 - 👋 Hi, I’m PRASHANT SHARMA
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Next Js and aim to be a Full Stack Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a High Energy Team that i can work with and grow with them
-- 📫 How to reach me ...
+- 📫 How to reach me : prashantp5sharma.1998@gmail.com

 <!---
 wolf-dagger/wolf-dagger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.